TrulyLydiaEsque/Life-as-Lydia/README.md

 # okay, cool.
-a short phrase  use to cnclude plans, finish an excerpt of conversation, or anything, really.
+a short phrase  use to conclude plans, finish an excerpt of conversation, or anything, really.

 ### What are my Interests?